 Ohio River Restoration Plan

 As part of the “Healthy and Productive Ecosystems Goal”, ORBA leaders from the National Wildlife Federation and ORSANCO are drafting an Ohio River Restoration Plan that will secure federal funding from Congress to restore, protect, and enhance ecosystems within the Ohio River Basin.
 This is significant because, unlike other key water systems, like the Great Lakes, the Ohio River Basin does not receive any such funding from the federal government.
 The plan will offer a “blueprint” for federal action, including the designation of the Ohio River as a protected water system that receives significant, sustained federal investment.

-Each of the six ORBA workgroups, as well as ORBA subcommittees, contributed to the Ohio River Restoration Plan.
+Each of the six ORBA workgroups, as well as ORBA subcommittees, contributed to the development of the Ohio River Restoration Plan.
 The plan is a community-driven effort that will encompass the clean water priorities of people in cities and towns across the region.
-Public input was also gathered for the plan through a series of virtual and in-person listening sessions that took place throughout the Ohio River Basin in 2022 and 2023.
+Public input was gathered for the plan through a series of virtual and in-person listening sessions that took place throughout the Ohio River Basin in 2022 and 2023.
 To read the compiled listening session report, click here.
-The draft Ohio River Restoration Plan will be shared with the Ohio River Basin Caucus and members of Congress in the spring and summer of 2023.
+The draft Ohio River Restoration Plan will be shared with the Ohio River Basin Caucus and members of Congress in the spring and summer of 2024.